Parents

 There are lots of ways to help in my classroom.
 I LOVE having parents help!
 Here are just a few ways you can contribute.
 You can sign up for all of these at our signupgenius site.
 I will give that link at parent night!

 1. Volunteer during reading groups, small group math, and intervention time in the morning.
 My daily parent helper works with a small group working on literacy or math skills.
 That usually means playing a game (Letter or Number Bingo, Dice games, etc.) or helping kids sound out words.
-There are 3 half hour slots to sign up for every morning! .
+I will need help from 9:45-10:30 (Reading Groups) and 11:30-12:05 (Math Groups) .

 2. Come along on a field trip!
 We have several field trips during the year.
 Let me know if you want to come along!